 Projectile Moves in SSBU

-One thing that distinguishes Smash titles from most fighters are its projectile attacks, giving many characters the ability to fight at range.
-Projectiles comes in many shapes and sizes, but generally trade big cooldown periods (leaving you open) for their long-reaching blasts.
+One thing that distinguishes Smash titles from most fighters is its projectile attacks, giving many characters the ability to fight at range.
+Projectiles come in many shapes and sizes but generally trade big cool-down periods (leaving you open) for their long-reaching blasts.

 Damage: 6.1-10.8% (based on charge), or 5% when idle

 R.O.B.'s down-special begins charging his top-like Gyro, and he can store his charge for later use.
 Charging only slightly increases damage, but drastically increases the move's range, and its weight means it'll fall eventually (which helps edge-guard).
-Plus, the move has less cooldown than most projectiles, meaning it's pretty safe at mid-range.
+Plus, this move has less cool-down than most projectiles, meaning it's pretty safe at mid-range.

 9. Metal Blade

 Damage: 5% (3% when picked up and thrown)

 Sure, Mega Man's neutral-B looks pretty weak, but its large hitbox usually hits foes twice, scoring extra damage.
 Better yet, Mega Man can toss it in eight directions, making it a versatile technique with several applications.
 It can't be charged, but it's fast, has less cool-down than most projectiles, and works well with edge-guarding, spacing, and approach.